scipy-conference/scipy_proceedings/papers/ryan_bunney/paper.rst

 in a number of languages (C/C++, Python, Java) :cite:`johnson`, NetworkX for graph and network implementations in Python, MOEA for Java, and DEAP for distributed EAs in Python :cite:`derainville2012`.
-SHADOW --- Scheduling Algorithms for DAG Workflows --- is our answer to the absence of Science Workflow Scheduling-based framework, like those discussed above.
+SHADOW (Scheduling Algorithms for DAG Workflows) is our answer to the absence of Workflow Scheduling-based algorithm and testing framework, like those discussed above.
 It is an algorithm repository  and testing environment, in which the performance of single- and multi-objective workflow scheduling algorithms may be compared to implementations of common algorithms.
+The intended audience of SHADOW is those developing and testing novel workflow scheduling algorithms, as well as those interested in exploring existing approaches within an accessible framework.

 To the best of our knowledge, there is no single-source repository of implementations of DAG or Workflow scheduling algorithms.
 The emphasis in SHADOW is on reproducibility and accuracy in algorithm performance analysis, rather than a simulated demonstration of the application of a particular algorithm in certain environments.
-Additionally, with the popularity of Python in other domains that are also growing within the workflow community --- such as Machine and Deep Learning --- SHADOW provides a frictionless opportunity to integrate with the frameworks and libraries commonly used in those domains.
+Additionally, with the popularity of Python in other domains that are also growing within the workflow community, such as Machine and Deep Learning, SHADOW provides a frictionless opportunity to integrate with the frameworks and libraries commonly used in those domains.